cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project ESA-S1 PDGS-EN.md

 # Context

-CS Group responsabilities are as follows:
+CS Group responsabilities for Migration of Sentinel 1 to cloud commercial service are as follows:
 * Design, Development, Integration, Maintenance,
 * Open source promoter.

 The features are as follows: